NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/telecommunications-technology-policy-steering-committee)

 **Description:**
 Counties serve as regulators, service providers, and consumers in the nation’s communications systems.
 The Telecommunications and Technology Policy Steering Committee advocates for policy that bridges the digital divide, supports broadband expansion, and ensures public interest protections across all communication platforms.
-It also covers issues like GIS data, cable services, and the responsible implementation of e-governance technologies.
+It also covers issues like GIS data, cable services and the responsible implementation of e-governance technologies.

 ---